Visiting the Abbey and Great Barn

 - The ground floor is accessible for wheelchairs.

-- Buggies will need to be left at the front door.
+- Pushchairs will need to be left at the front door.

-- In line with government guidelines you'll be required to wear a face covering in the Abbey.
+- In line with government guidelines you'll be required to wear a face covering inside the Abbey.
 Please bring one with you.

-- There will be no additional seating for visitors.
+- There is no seating for visitors indoors.

 What will we see in the Abbey?